-- Shave the hair on the ears, the hair can make them more heavy and harder to stand up.
+- Shave the hair on the ears, the hair can make them heavier and harder to stand up.

-- Resist handling those ears albeit how tempting it may be to touch those soft ear flaps!
+- Resist handling those ears despite how tempting it may be to touch those soft ear flaps!

 - Limit exposure to dogs who constantly chew those ears or offer toys to keep the mind off of them.

 - Avoid calcium supplements.
 You may give too much which will cause problems in the long run such as bone spurts, arthritis and joint problems in a growing pup.